emlid/emlid-docs/docs/reach/common/reachview/base-mode.md

 #### Client
 You need to specify IP address of the server and port number.

-If ReachView does not allow to set a certain port number it means that it is reserved for internal use.
+If Reach Panel does not allow to set a certain port number it means that it is reserved for internal use.

 ### LoRa Radio
 **Reach RS/RS+** has internal LoRa radio which is used for receiving or sending corrections.
 For **Reach M+** external LoRa radio is available, it can be connected via USB or S1/S2 port.
 The radio works only in one way, it could either be configured to send corrections (on base) or to receive them (on rover).
 Using LoRa modulation it is possible to hit up to 19km (11.8 miles) in line of sight or a few km in urban areas with just 20 dBm power output.
 As long as frequency and air rate settings match an unlimited number of rovers can listen for correction from the same base.

 The lower the air rate, the longer the working distance will be.
-Depending on your RTCM3 messages selection ReachView will automatically block insufficient air rates.
+Depending on your RTCM3 messages selection Reach Panel will automatically block insufficient air rates.
 Disable correction messages or reduce rate in order to unlock lower air rates.
 Air rate on transmitting Reach and on receiving must match.

 Make sure to select appropriate output power and frequency according to your local regulations.